-Paired with a RIO line you can get pretty tight loops as a result of the dynamic tip.
+Paired with a RIO line, you can get pretty tight loops on your casts, as a result of the dynamic tip.
 It’s designed to teach you the skills you need to do short-range fishing, so while it allows open loops, it’s versatile enough for shorter casting.
-You’ll manage 20 feet accurately and can even push that distance up to 60 feet.
-If you’re new to fly fishing, the Vice will let you try out a range of different waters.

-This Redington Vice review will take a closer look at fishing at different distances.
-It’s perfect for small and medium-sized creaks and awesome for trying out new techniques.
-I found this rod too inaccurate at 50 feet and too light for large fish.
+We’ll take a closer look at fishing and casting at different distances with the Vice It’s perfect for small and medium-sized creeks and awesome for trying out new techniques.
+However, the Vice beings to struggle when you cast beyond 50 ft, and may not have the strength necessary for catching big fish.

 Features and Benefits

-It feels bulky at 30 feet and loses accuracy at long ranges, but it’s not designed for that.
+The Vice does feel fairly bulky at 30 feet and loses accuracy at long ranges, but it’s not designed for that.
 If you’ve been fly fishing for a few months, it will introduce you to a bulkier rod.
-If you want to learn short-range casting, the 3wt model will give you the pace you need.
+If you want to learn short-range casting for the first time, the 3wt model will give you the pace you need.

-The Redington Vice combines a quality cork grip with chrome stripping and snake guides.
-It’s comfortable in the hand.
-You don’t need to hunt for the model or line weight because they’re laser-engraved into the rod.
+The Redington Vice combines a quality cork grip with chrome stripping guides and snake guides.
+The guides are a decent size, and the grip feels comfortable in hand.
+Another bonus is that you won’t need to hunt for the model or line weight, because they’re laser-engraved into the rod.

 Its black anodized aluminum reel seat is built to last, and its components are solid.
 It comes with a Scientific Anglers Mastery MPX, an excellent trout line perfect for this review.

-It has a long-lasting Cordura rod tube and a multi-modulus design, making this fly rod incredibly versatile.
-The reel is made from anodized aluminum with distinct markings so that you don’t end up attaching a 6wt part to your 3wt gear.
+The Vice comes with a long-lasting Cordura rod tube to keep it safe between trips.
+Constructed with a multi-modulus blank design, the Redington Vice is incredibly versatile.
+The reel is made from anodized aluminum with distinct markings so that you don’t end up attaching a 6 weight part to your 3wt gear.